-Strong leadership by the headteacher, the deputy headteacher and the assistant headteachers ensures that the school's ethos is happy and cohesive.
-The staff show, through their responses to the questionnaire and through their generally long service to the school, that they feel valued as part of the team.
-The school is improving.
-Pupils' attainment in English and mathematics in the tests taken at the end of Year 6 is now securely average after a number of years when it was below.
-The school has met its recommendations for improvement from the previous inspection, so that, for example, the Nursery and Reception areas are now well resourced and inviting.
-As a result of this forward movement, together with the school's accurate understanding of its strengths and what remains to be done, it is well placed to continue to improve.
+Strong leadership by the headteacher, the deputy and the leadership team ensures that the school's ethos is happy and cohesive.
+The staff show through their responses to the questionnaire and through their stable service to the school that they feel valued as part of the team.
+The school has met its recommendations for improvement from the previous inspection so that, for example, most lessons are fast paced and challenging.
+The Nursery and Reception areas are very well resourced and inviting, and provision at this stage is stronger than at the time of the previous inspection.
+As a result of this forward movement, together with the school's accurate understanding of its strengths and what remains to be done, the school is well placed to continue to improve.
 Leaders and managers visit classes to ensure that standards of teaching are maintained, and the contribution they make towards teachers' professional development is mostly effective.
-However, leaders and managers accept that they tend to focus on teaching techniques, rather than on how well pupils are learning.
-This results in some inconsistency in the quality of teaching and ultimately pupils' learning.
+However, leaders accept that occasionally they tend to focus more on teaching techniques than on how well pupils are learning.
+This results in some inconsistency in the quality of teaching and learning.